Generic Name: leuprolide (LOO proe lide)

 breakthrough bleeding in a female child during the first weeks of leuprolide treatment;

 redness, burning, stinging, pain, swelling, or oozing where the shot was given.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Side effects (in more detail)

 What other drugs will affect Lupron Depot-Ped (leuprolide)?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with leuprolide, especially:
+Leuprolide can cause a serious heart problem, especially if you use certain medicines at the same time, including antibiotics, antidepressants, heart rhythm medicine, antipsychotic medicines, and medicines to treat cancer, malaria, HIV or AIDS.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with leuprolide.

 More about Lupron Depot-PED (leuprolide)

 - Dosage Information